docker-library/openjdk/README.md

 # About this Repo

-This Git Repo is based from the [official repo](https://github.com/docker-library/openjdk) for Docker OpenJDK images.
+This Git Repo is based on the [official repo](https://github.com/docker-library/openjdk) for Docker OpenJDK images.

 We just removed the images not based on Alpine Linux and define [bandsintown/alpine](https://github.com/bandsintown/docker-alpine) image as the base image in order to have Consul Template and GoDNSMasq setup.